Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 Core Capabilities

-The Coyote connector manages all incoming HTTP connections, providing:
+HTTP Connector: The Coyote connector handles incoming HTTP connections and delivers:

 • Connection pooling